home-controller/homeauto_network/DESIGN.md

 * [x] Added low bit before EOF to bring this back to 7 max
      * TODO  If the Ack bits are high the last 4+7=11 bits will be high as no bit stuffing in the EOF 7 bits.
 * [x] Decided to remove bit stuffing in the Ack.
     * Should there even be bit stuffing in the Ack and maybe CRC? ** __*The reason for the delimiter for the Ack bits is to allow for timing mismatch*?__ when a different unit pulls the Ack low.
-Even if this is not a problem at the default low of speed we might want the code to be capable of increasing the bitrate?
+Even if this is not a problem at the default low speed we might want the code to be capable of increasing the bitrate?
 I think it should probably be in the CRC but not the Ack.

 #### Fields that have bit stuffing:
   * SOF is 01 by default, but if the length is increase for 5 or more leading 0(dominant) bits? @todo not sure if the leading 0s have bit stuffing or if they should have, I will worry about that if I ever need more than 4 leading zeros.